dimitrisioan/document-classification-using-graph-embeddings/README.md

 # document-classification-using-graph-embeddings

-An implementation of thmeatic document classification based on the Graphical-Set-Based model and comparison with state-of-the-art classifiers.
+An implementation of thematic document classification based on the Graphical-Set-Based model and comparison with state-of-the-art classifiers.

 ## Description